10 Features Every Ski Jacket Needs

 Skier: Henrik Windsted.
 Photo: © Peak Perfomance

-Just be sure it has all the features you need before you part with your hard-earned cash.
-Here, I’ve outlined the 10 most important features you’d hope to find in a high-quality ski jacket – with some help from the people in Are, Sweden.
+Here, I’ve outlined the 10 most important things to look for: and to do so, I’ve had a little help from Are in Sweden.
 This cute little mountain town is the Swedish capital of skiing, and it’s been the birthplace of several ski-clothing brands, including Peak Performance and Elevenate.
-Needless to say, the locals spend a lot of time outdoors: so they know a thing or two about what works – and what doesn’t – on the slopes.
+Needless to say, the locals spend a lot of time outdoors: so they know a thing or two about what works – and what doesn’t – in a high-quality ski jacket.

 1. A waterproof, breathable fabric